ppy/osu-wiki/wiki/Performance_points/zh.md

 No system is completely perfect，and performance point totals will certainly vary between mapsets and certain mod combinations，even when the subjective difficulty of those plays may be lower than a more difficult map.

-Overall，the current performance points system has been engineered to be as fair as possible under the constraints of its model.
+Overall，the current performance points system has been engineered to be as fair as possible under the con*耐力*ts of its model.